 For this to work seamlessly, the operating system must support the automatic restarting of system calls.
 Unfortunately, not all operating systems do this by default, and even those that do may have bugs.
 For example, Mac OS X fails to restart the tcgetattr() and tcsetattr() system calls (this is a bug in Mac OS X).

-SUDOERS(5) File Formats Manual SUDOERS(5) Furthermore, because this behavior depends on the command stopping SIGTTIN or SIGTTOU signals, programs that catch these signals are themselves with a different signal (usually SIGTOP) will not be autoforegrounded.
-Some versions of the linux su(1) command behave the flag is off by default. nd suspend omatically This setting is only supported by version 1.8.7 or higher.
-It has no elogging is enabled or the use_pty flag is enabled. ffect unless I/O env_editor If set, visudo will use the value of the EDITOR or VISUAL environment before falling back on the default editor list.
-Note that this may creat hole as it allows the user to run any arbitrary command as root with safer alternative is to place a colon-separated list of editors in the editor will then only use the EDITOR or VISUAL if they match a min editor.
-If the env_reset flag is enabled, the EDITOR and/or VISU environment variables must be present in the env_keep list for the env to function when visudo is invoked via sudo .
-This flag is off by defined to function when visudo is invoked via sudo . ate a security out logging.
-A litor variable. value specified JAL nv_editor flag env_reset If set, sudo will run the command in a minimal environment contain PATH, HOME, MAIL, SHELL, LOGNAME, USER, USERNAME variables.
-Any variables in the caller's environment that match the env_check lists are then added, followed by any variables present in specified by the env_file option (if any).
-The contents of the env_kee env_check lists, as modified by global Defaults parameters in sudoe displayed when sudo is run by root with the -V option.
-If the secure set, its value will be used for the PATH environment variable.
-This default. and SUDO env_keep and the file eep and ers, are e_path option is fast_glob Normally, sudo uses the glob(3) function to do shell-style globbing path names.
-However, since it accesses the file system, glob(3) can time to complete for some patterns, especially when the pattern refe network file system that is mounted on demand (auto mounted).
-The option causes sudo to use the fnmatch(3) function, which does not a system to do its matching.
-The disadvantage of fast_glob is that it is match relative path names such as ./ls or /bin/ls .
-This has security when path names that include globbing characters are used with the operator, '!', as such rules can be trivially bypassed.
-As such, this of not be used when the sudoers file contains rules that contain negated which include globbing characters.
-This flag is off by default. take a long rences a le fast_glob access the file s unable to implications negation option should fqdn
+Furthermore, because this behavior depends on the command stopping with the SIGTTIN or SIGTTOU signals, programs that catch these signals and suspend themselves with a different signal (usually SIGTOP) will not be automatically foregrounded.
+Some versions of the linux su(1) command behave this way.
+This flag is off by default.

+This setting is only supported by version 1.8.7 or higher.
+It has no effect unless I/O logging is enabled or the use\pty flag is enabled.

+env\editorIf set, visudo will use the value of the EDITOR or VISUAL environment variables before falling back on the default editor list.
+Note that this may create a security hole as it allows the user to run any arbitrary command as root without logging.
+A safer alternative is to place a colon-separated list of editors in the editor variable. visudo will then only use the EDITOR or VISUAL if they match a value specified in editor.
+If the env\reset flag is enabled, the EDITOR and/or VISUAL environment variables must be present in the env\keep list for the env\editor flag to function when visudo is invoked via sudo.
+This flag is off by default.

+- env\reset If set, sudo will run the command in a minimal environment containing the TERM, PATH, HOME, MAIL, SHELL, LOGNAME, USER, USERNAME and SUDO\\ variables.
+Any variables in the caller's environment or in the file specified by the restricted\env\file option that match the env\keep and env\check lists are then added, followed by any variables present in the file specified by the env\file option (if any).
+The contents of the env\keep and env\check lists, as modified by global Defaults parameters in sudoers, are displayed when sudo is run by root with the -V option.
+If the secure\path option is set, its value will be used for the PATH environment variable.
+This flag is on by default. - fast\globNormally, sudo uses the glob(3) function to do shell-style globbing when matching path names.
+However, since it accesses the file system, glob(3) can take a long time to complete for some patterns, especially when the pattern references a network file system that is mounted on demand (auto mounted).
+The fast\glob option causes sudo to use the fnmatch(3) function, which does not access the file system to do its matching.
+The disadvantage of fast\glob is that it is unable to match relative path names such as ./ls or ../bin/ls.
+This has security implications when path names that include globbing characters are used with the negation operator, '!', as such rules can be trivially bypassed.
+As such, this option should not be used when the sudoers file contains rules that contain negated path names which include globbing characters.
+This flag is off by default.